abialobrodzki/10x-notes/README.md

 - 🚀 **No Registration Required**: Test the summarization feature without creating an account
 - 🏷️ **Smart Labeling**: Automatic label suggestions with manual override capability
 - 🔗 **Flexible Sharing**: Generate public read-only links or grant access to specific users by label
-- 🌍 **Multi-Language Support**: Automatic handling of content in any language
+- 🌍 **Multi-Language Support**: Automatic language detection - summaries generated in the same language as your notes
 - 🗂️ **Efficient Organization**: Filter and search notes by labels, date ranges, and goal status
 - 🔒 **GDPR Compliant**: Minimal data collection (email only) with full user control